egorovsa/react-video-seek-slider/README.md

 # react-video-seek-slider

-React video seeker slider for video player like youtube
+The simplest and light weight video seeker like for React

 Demo [react-video-seek-slider](http://video-seeker.egorov.pw/)